Unfair Dismissal - Everything you need to know

 But failure to follow correct procedure, and treat the employee correctly during the dismissal, can also result for an ordinary unfair dismissal.

 Whether a fair process has been followed depends on the reason for dismissal.
-If conduct, then a tribunal in an ordinary unfair dismissal claim would consider whether an employer has followed a fair procedure and will take into account whether the ACAS code of practice on disciplinaries and grievances has been followed.
+If conduct, then a tribunal in an ordinary unfair dismissal claim would consider whether an employer has followed a fair procedure and will consider whether the ACAS code of practice on disciplinaries and grievances has been followed.
 If not, it could result in an increase to any award by up to 25%.

 There are some guidelines that an employment tribunal court would consider, these are: